 Sharon's Expert Tips:

-- This recipe has been modified slightly to add additional baking time.
-Be sure to cover the top of the bread loosely with a piece of aluminum foil to keep the top and sides from browning before the bread is cooked in the middle.
+This recipe has been modified slightly to add additional baking time.
+Be sure to cover the top of the pan loosely with a piece of aluminum foil to keep the top and sides from browning before it is cooked in the middle.

-- No buttermilk, no problem.
-Simply add one tablespoon of lemon juice or white vinegar to whole milk and let it sit for about five minutes.
+No buttermilk, no problem.
+Add one tablespoon of lemon juice or white vinegar to whole milk and let it sit for about five minutes.
 Voila, buttermilk!

-- This banana bread freezes beautifully.
-Simply wrap tightly with plastic wrap and aluminum foil and store in an airtight freezer storage bag for up to three months.
+This banana bread freezes beautifully.
+Wrap tightly with plastic wrap and aluminum foil and store in an airtight freezer storage bag for up to three months.
 To thaw, leave overnight in the refrigerator.

-- To freeze bananas, simply place them in your freezer in the peel.
+To freeze bananas, place them in your freezer in the peel.
 Before using them, allow them to thaw slightly in a bowl on the counter and discard the peel and any liquid.